 Credit default swaps on AMD debt, which rise as investor confidence deteriorates, are trading at their highest level since Nov.
 11, 2009.
 Derivatives traders are now pricing in a 62.5 percent chance of AMD defaulting within five years, up from 51 percent on Oct.
 17, according to a standard pricing model maintained by data provider CMA.
 Contracts protecting the company’s debt climbed to 18.5 percentage points upfront today, up from 9.3 percentage points on Oct.
 17.

-The company’s $500 million (AMD) of 7.75 percent notes due in August 2020 fell to 82.09 cents on the dollar, to yield 11.27 percent, on Oct.
+The company’s $500 million (AMD:US) of 7.75 percent notes due in August 2020 fell to 82.09 cents on the dollar, to yield 11.27 percent, on Oct.
 22, according to Trace, the bond-price reporting system of the Financial Industry Regulatory Authority.
 That’s the lowest level for the debt since it started trading in January 2011.

 AMD is facing an even greater challenge than the one it has fought against Intel since they were both founded in the late 1960s.
 PCs are under threat from tablets and smartphones that are built on different chip technology.